TimerErTim/bioinf.bio/sem-1_chlorophyll/protocol/GBC1_WS2025_Chlorophyll.typ

 #let chla-spect-data = csv("../data/chla.absorption.txt", delimiter: "\t").slice(1)
 #let chlb-spect-data = csv("../data/chlb.absorption.txt", delimiter: "\t").slice(1)

-We decided to take a detailed full spectrum sample using ... #footnote[hier einfügen von welcher Gruppe und Sample aus Excel Datei online].
+We decided to take a detailed full spectrum sample using a mixture of brussels sprouts and maggi herbs #footnote[Group 1, subgroup 6 from the results sheet].
 The full spectrum data was derived by sampling absorption rates at $10"n" "m"$ intervals from the spectrophotometer's automatic full spectrum curve.
 Results are shown in @spectral-analysis-sample.

 === Reference spectrum